python-useful-helpers/logwrap/README.rst

 -------
 The main decorator.
 Could be used as not argumented (`@logwrap.logwrap`) and argumented (`@logwrap.logwrap()`).
 Not argumented usage simple calls with default values for all positions.

+.. note:: Argumens should be set via keywords only.

 Argumented usage with arguments from signature:

 .. code-block:: python